jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

 ### DuplicateRecordFields
 `DuplicateRecordFields` allows creation of records with the same name.
 For example both user and messages have an `_id` record.
-Type annotations are used to determine which function is called, for example in:
+Because they have the same name, type annotations are used to determine which function is called, for example in:

 ```haskell